Satharus/satharus.me/_posts/2019-12-02-the_art_of_cybersecurity.md

 <!--more-->

-Cybersecurity isn’t like it is shown in the average Hollywood show or move.
+Cybersecurity isn’t like it is shown in the average Hollywood show or movie.
 It is an art, it consists of many smaller forms of art.
 I’ll talk about a few of them today.

 If we strip everything down, cybersecurity is basically “protecting computer systems from theft or damage”.
 Sounds simple enough right?